rajrao/mypublicnotes/Lego/PyBricks/best_practice_gyro.md

 **Tips**

 **Menu**
-Here is how you can code a menu: https://github.com/pybricks/support/issues/861#issue-1499778720
+Now available as an inbuilt option: https://github.com/pybricks/pybricks-api/issues/144.
+But here is how you can code a menu: https://github.com/pybricks/support/issues/861#issue-1499778720